aksommerville/sevensauces/README.md

 - [ ] Picking up fauna is not obvious.
 Need some indication immediately when the clock starts ticking.
 - [ ] Pause: Show name and description of highlighted item.
 Importantly, the foodgroup and density.
 - [ ] Release grapple over water.
 What should happen?
 What we have is not ok.
+- [ ] Fishing odds varying geographically.
+And maybe different kinds of fish?
+And maybe you can fish one spot out?
+- [ ] Fishing challenges:
+- - [ ] Parachute
+- - [ ] Machine gun
+- - [ ] Spell of darkness
+- - [ ] Cat

 ## Notes re starting over